 Any combination of Network Benefits and Non-Network Benefits for hearing aids, including fitting, testing and molds, are limited to \$1,000 per hearing impaired ear for any consecutive 36-month period.
-Eligible minors age 18 and under are not subject to the \$1,000 Benefit limit for hearing aids.
-Eligible minors age 18 and under may also receive coverage for one cochlear implant per ear with internal replacement as Medically Necessary.
+Eligible Participants 18 years of age and younger are not subject to the \$1,000 Benefit limit for hearing aids.
+Eligible Participants 18 years of age and under may also receive coverage for one cochlear implant per ear with internal replacement as Medically Necessary.